yriyriyri/voxllinktree/README.md

 - basic accessibility features (keyboard navigation, readable visuals)
 - lightweight backend or json configuration for managing link data

-=== could-have
-- parallax or audio effects to enhance the aesthetic
-- hidden easter eggs or interactive elements
-- direct feedback feature with supporting backend

 === won't-have
 - functional os-level features
 - unnecessary complexity in user interactions

 == method

-the site is implemented with Next.js for the web application framework and Three.js for 3d rendering. the following describes the core functionality, including features like axes nodes, boxy model loading, fps counter, and more.
+the site is implemented with Next.js for the web application framework and Three.js for 3d rendering. the following describes the core functionality.

 === core features